0100101101011010/food/_posts/2019-01-13-slow-cooker-or-instant-pot-lentil-soup.md

             <h3 class="panel-title">instructions (instant pot)</h3>
           </div>
           <div class="panel-body">
-            <li>chop onion, carrot, celery, and tomato (if using fresh) into small pieces (think about how you like your soups&emdash;you want the chunks small enough to eat in one bite comfortably). roughly chop spinach. mince garlic.</li>
+            <li>chop onion, carrot, celery, and tomato (if using fresh) into small pieces (think about how you like your soups&mdash;you want the chunks small enough to eat in one bite comfortably). roughly chop spinach. mince garlic.</li>
             <li>turn instant pot to SAUTE mode on MORE. add 2 tbsp water. add onion and saute until most of the water is dried up.</li>
             <li>add garlic and cook until pot is almost dry.</li>
             <li>add rest of the ingredients and stir a couple times.</li>